common name: cottony cushion scale

 Males are rare.
-They are winged with dark red body and dark colored antennae.
+They are winged with a dark red body and dark colored antennae.
 Dark whorls of setae extend from each antennal segment, except the first (Ebeling 1959).
-It is interesting that the female is always a hemaphrodite with both testes and ovaries.
-If self-fertilization occurs only hemaphrodites are produced; however, when a hermaphrodite mates with a male more males and hemaphrodites are produced (Ebeling 1959).
+It is interesting that the female is always a hermaphrodite with both testes and ovaries.
+If self-fertilization occurs only hermaphrodites are produced; however, when a hermaphrodite mates with a male, more males and hermaphrodites are produced (Ebeling 1959).

 The cottony cushion scale can severely damage trees, resets, and nursery stock.
 Decreased tree vitality, fruit drop, and defoliation result from the feeding of this scale.
 Most damage occurs from the feeding of the early immature stages of the scale on the leaves, where they settle in rows along the midrib and veins, and on the smaller twigs.
 The older nymphs continue to feed, but migrate to the larger twigs, and finally, as adults, they settle on the larger branches and trunk.
 This scale is seldom found on the fruit.
 Added damage can result from the accumulation of sooty mold due to the honeydew excreted by the scale.

 - Baker JR. (2005).
 Cottony cushion scale.
 Department of Entomology Insect Note.
 (7 April 2017)

 - Debach P. 1973.
 Biological Control of Insect Pests and Weeds, Chapman and Hall, London.
 844 p.

 - Ebeling W. 1959.
 Subtropical Fruit Pests.
 University of California Press, Los Angeles.
 436 p.

 - Fasulo TR, Brooks RF.
 (2001).
 Scale pests of Florida citrus.
 EDIS. (no longer available online)